Bira/octopus-carnival/projects/mm-4e.md

 - A
   - [Aboleth][2]: Fishy masterminds!
-  - [More aboleths][3]: Someone on RPG.net asked me to review the aboleths from an issue of Dungeon, and I
+  - [More aboleths][3]: Someone on RPG.net asked me to review the aboleths from an issue of Dungeon, and I obliged.
   - [Abomination][4]: A grab-bag of epic horrors from the edge of time.
   - [Angel][5]: Messengers of the gods (be they good or evil).
   - [Archons][6]: Soldiers of the primordials.